mbell91/cookbook/README.md

 # cookbook
-This is comething to do with a _cookbook_.
+This is something to do with a _cookbook_.
+Hmmm.